Do you know about Maslow’s pyramid of needs?

 People who martyr themselves tend to let their own health and well-being suffer and this does not work for anyone.
 James Altucher reminds us of the importance of following what he calls the Daily Practice every day.
 This includes getting exercise, eating well, feeling gratitude, maximum honesty, being surrounded by good people (and cutting out the bad) and coming up with new ideas.

 When we look after ourselves, we can then help others.
-I’ve tried to be a better father, son, friend and husband since I quit work (lets be honest, it wasn’t a high “bar” to improve on my previous standard when I was in the Prison Camp).
-You can have all the good intentions in the world but if you are focussed on your work as, say, an investment banker or litigation lawyer, you will have no time to help others – that type of job tends to consume your soul and crap it out the other end.
+I’ve tried to be a better father, son, friend and husband since I quit work (lets be honest, it wasn’t hard to improve on my previous standard when I was in The Prison Camp).
+You can have all the good intentions in the world but if you are focussed on your work as, say, an investment banker or litigation lawyer, you won’t have time to help others – that type of job tends to consume your soul and crap it out the other end.

 You will find various Warren Buffett quotes sprinkled approvingly around this website and many other personal finance websites.
 There is no doubt that the man is a genius.
 Buffett has understood and mastered his emotional self as well as the ultra-rational game of investing and capital allocation.
 I greatly admire him pledging his fortune to the Gates Foundation.
 However, you could also argue its a bit sad that someone of his wealth and talent has spent his entire life focussed on accumulating money.

 In my investing, I want to be like Warren Buffett when I grow up.
 But here is where I differ.
 I do not want to be like Warren Buffett in some other ways.
 I don’t want to drink Cherry Coke and eat junk food.
 I don’t want to avoid exercise and end up overweight.